 Student will use computer to attend online classes, access study materials, do research, prepare assessments, make notes and communicate with trainers, Charter’s support staff and/or other students.

 Duration: Nine (9) months enrolment period with the option for early completion under the condition that all assessments are completed.

-Delivery model: Blended learning model including self-paced online study, online tutorials plus work placement.
+Delivery model: Blended learning model including self-paced online study, compulsory weekly online tutorials plus work placement.